Illusory Correlation: What Is This Bias, And How Does It Lead To Errors?

 The availability heuristic, for its part, consists of a kind of “mental shortcut” that we use to evaluate something, and that causes us to base ourselves on the information that we have most mentally available, which helps optimize our mental effort/work, preventing us from spending unnecessary time in the process.

-You may be interested: Inferential Thinking: What it is and How to Develop it
+You may be interested: What Does it Mean to Meet a Person Several Times?

 Thus, when we use the availability heuristic, we access the most recent or most easily accessible mental material in our mind (that is, to material that we have more “at hand”), and we base ourselves on said material to make a judgment or create an opinion regarding a topic.